 You will need to:

-HMRC will pay employers a grant worth 80% of an employee’s usual wage costs, up to £2,500 a month, plus the associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on that subsidised wage.
+HMRC will pay employers a grant worth 80% of an employee’s usual wage costs, up to £2,500 a month plus the associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on that subsidised wage up to the 31st July 2020.
 This is to safeguard workers from being made redundant.
-The Coronavirus Job Retention Scheme will cover the cost of wages backdated to March 1st if applicable and is initially open for 3 months, but will be extended if necessary.

 If your business needs short term cash flow support, you may be eligible for a Coronavirus Business Interruption Loan Scheme